Bart Staszewski – LGBTI+ activist

 My work for the LGBT community has been recognized internationally.
 In 2019, I was awarded the European Tolerantia Award.

 I was fighting in courts in several court-trials with Polish homophobic right-wing politicians and media.
-My up to date most important project is photo project called „Zones” where I go to „LGBT-free zones” and make photos with my sign that is outcome of homophobic resolutions – I invites LGBT-people living there.
+My up to date most important project is photo project called „Zones” where I travel to „LGBT-free zones” and make photos of those with my sign that is outcome of homophobic resolutions – I also invite to project LGBT-people living there.
 By this project I become an enemy of Polish government.
-I also got few lawsuits from cities represented by alt-right wing NGO that called me for enemy of Poland and Polish people.
+I was target of SLAPP (strategic lawsuits to silence activists) and got few lawsuits from cities represented by alt-right wing NGO that called me for enemy of Poland and Polish people.